onqtam/headjack/docs/why/completed_chapters.md

 We have generations of gamers - because there’s no alternative.
 We need to make God their playground and we would be the stewarts of it - generational transmission.

 God is compassion
+God is transparent.
+God is light.
+God is the sun

+As long as there’s an argument to have a CIA we’ve not reached sustainability.

 God is a mechanism and a direction.
 God is alignment.
 God is consequence capture.
 God is integrated information.
 God is connectedness.
 God is consciousness.